-Covers the knowledge and skills needed for the safe physical care of patients in long-term care facilities.
-Follows curriculum approved by the Oregon State Board of Nursing in preparation for the Oregon Nursing Assistant Exam.
-Prerequisites: Placement into RD 90 and WR 90; proof of Measles immunization; Prerequisite/Concurrent: current TB test and passing of a criminal background check.
+Covers the knowledge and skills needed by a nursing assistant to provide safe and effective care to patients in a variety of health care settings.
+Follows curriculum approved by the Oregon State Board of Nursing in preparation for the student to take the Oregon certification exam for Nursing Assistant.
+Prerequisites: Placement into IRW 115 or WR 115; proof of required vaccines; current TB test; passing of a criminal background check; and a drug screen.

-This course combines 80 hours of classroom instruction and 75 hours of supervised clinical experience, with practice on-site at area healthcare facilities.
+This course combines 70 hours of classroom and skills lab instruction and 40 hours of supervised clinical experience, with practice on-site at area healthcare facilities.
 Successful course completion allows for application to the OSBN to become a Certified Nursing Assistant.
-CNAIs work in a variety of settings, including nursing homes, adult day care centers, personal homes and assisted living facilities.
+CNAIs work in a variety of settings, including nursing homes, adult day care centers, personal homes, assisted living facilities, and hospitals.
 (Credit)